stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 #### More data converters

 We plan to collect and maintain data converters for most popular devices on the market to simplify integration path even more.
-Please note that you can share your converters with community and send them to us to make part of official ThingsBoard distributive.
+Please note that you can share your converters with community and send them to us to make part of official GridLinks distributive.

 [Contact us](/docs/contact-us/) to suggest missing feature for your use case.